 The Waurn Ponds Station upgrade is the first step in enabling more services to be extended to Waurn Ponds Station.

 The upgrades will improve accessibility and amenities at the station including 200 new and upgraded car parks.
-This project is currently under construction and is targeted for completion in late 2021.

 The South Geelong to Waurn Ponds Duplication is the next critical step in providing more frequent and reliable services on the Geelong Line.